GKrellM for Windows

 - Number of logged in users (part of the "proc" graph)

-Note: Please uninstall any older version before installing a newer one, the installer most likely is not upgrade-safe yet.
+Note: To ensure a clean installation, please uninstall any older version before installing a newer one (since 2.3.7 the installer should take care of this).

 A complete list of downloads including older versions, sources and development files is available at the Downloads Section.